 Carpaccio is an Italian appetizer made with thin slices of raw meat.

-Rich Beef based Carpaccio should be paired with a richer red wine.
+Veal based Carpaccio should be paired with a fruity Italian red wine or a rich white wine.

 Carpaccio was created in Venice in the 1950ies by Giuseppe Cipriani, chef and owner of the famous Harry`s Bar.

 The doctors had forbidden a loyal customer to eat cooked meat and this restriction inspired the dish named after the venetian painter Vittore Carpaccio.
 The red colors of raw meat reminded Cipriani the intense colors of the paintings of the Renaissance artist.

 The 3 key aspects of Carpaccio are: 1.
 The meat must be very fresh 2.
 Cut very thin.
 3. Sauce, parmesan, arugula flavors.

 Make it a habit to eat and drink local.
 Expand your skills to understand the passion that wine communicates.
 Explore the range of possibilities a grape can express through culture, terroir, and climate.

 Practice Makes Perfect

 Variety is the Spice of Life